GiordanoSouza/polymarket-copy-trading-bot/README.md

 - Go to [supabase.com](https://supabase.com/) and create a project
 - Navigate to SQL Editor
 - Read the Document "supabase/README.md"
-- Get your project URL and anon key from Settings → API
+- Get your project URL and anon key from Settings → API and Data API

 4. **Configure your copytrading bot**